kazcare/cheesy-cheese/README.md

 1. I started by logging in to my own account and clicked on "your repositories" link in the my account menu.

-2. I clicked my project repository, it opened another page with all ny files I created for the project.
+2. I clicked my project repository, it opened another page with all my files I created for the project.

-3. On top of the screen just above the list of file there is a menu.
+3. On top of the screen just above the list of file there was a menu.

-4. Next, I clicked the setting option on the right hand of the menu, which brings to the setting page.
+4. Next, I clicked the setting option on the right hand of the menu, which brought me to the setting page.

-5. I scrolled down untill I find GitHub Pages option.
+5. I scrolled down untill I found GitHub Pages option.

 6. Then I clicked "check it out here" link under it to open Github Pages full menu page and it said that my site was published at the web address.